gbgabiola/notes/quotes.md

 > "Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom." - Marcel Proust

+> "To understand and be understood, those are among life's greatest gifts, and every interaction is an opportunity to exchange them." - Maria Popova

 ## Minimalism